altimmons/LangNotes/PowerShell.md

 **Console:** If we run this command straight on the PowerShell Console window, the window itself will close outright, no questions asked.
 It works just like the exit command in the Command Prompt.

-**Script:** If we run this command from a save script file, while on the console, it’s another matter.
+**Script:** If we run this command from a save script file, while on the console, it's another matter.

 It usually exits the script, though there appear to be bugs regarding it in ISE (see Source)